-Early dismissal or transportation messages must not be left as voice mail messages in the teacher's voice mailbox or with teacher email accounts.
-Teachers do not retrieve voice mail messages until after the conclusion of the student day.
+Early dismissal or transportation messages must not be left as voicemail messages in the teacher's voice mailbox or with teacher email accounts.
+Teachers do not retrieve voicemail messages until after the conclusion of the student day or may be absent.
 Main Office Phone: 267-893-4200